 ________________________________________________________________________________

 Footnotes:1 - In 2018, there was much publicity about how Mike Leonard, then Franklin College's head football coach, was approaching, equaled and then passed Faught's supposed career wins record of 120 at Franklin.
 (Leonard would finish with 129 wins when he stepped down after the 2019 season.)
 Franklin College officials have since discovered that 120 was not Faught's wins total at Franklin and have acknowledged that the 2018 publicity was unwarranted because Faught's wins total was, and has always been, nearly 40 more than what media reports cited in 2018.
 The only known resource that claims Faught's career wins total at Franklin College is 120 is the Indiana Football Hall of Fame in its online member biography for Faught.
-While 120 was at, or near, Faught's wins total at the time Faught was inducted into the IFHOF in 1981, Faught coached seven more seasons after his induction, winning 40 more games, but the Hall never updated his biographical information to reflect the post-induction wins, losses and ties.
+While 120 was at, or near, Faught's wins total at the time Faught was inducted into the IFHOF in 1981, Faught coached seven more seasons after his induction, winning 40 more games, but the Hall never updated his biographical information to reflect the post-induction wins, losses and ties when it carried over Faught's biographical data to his IFHOF online profile page.
 As of Jan.
 30, 2024, the IFHOF still showed Faught's career wins at Franklin as 120, even though in mid-2023 the author sent it the same indisputable evidence it provided the college to set the record straight.
 The author knows of at least two other IFHOF members, Bud Wright of Sheridan and Mike Gillin, now of Mooresville, whose coaching wins records in their respective IFHOF biographies are in error because they are not current.
-Wright was inducted in 2002 and Gillin in 2014, also before they retired.
-In fact, Wright and Gillin are still active in coaching as of January 2024.
+Wright was inducted in 2002 and Gillin in 2014, also before they had finished coaching.

 2 - In four seasons at Iowa, 2004-09, J.R.
 Angle played in 62 games, starting four, and averaged 1.9 points, 1.1 rebounds and 0.4 assists per game.
 He was red-shirted in 2005-06.
 In his senior season at Indian Creek, he had averaged 27.3 points per game, ranking fourth in the state of Indiana.
 In the metro Indianapolis area, he was second only to the 36.2 ppg of Broad Ripple High School’s George Hill, who would go on to play college ball at Indiana University-Purdue University-Indianapolis followed by a 15-year pro career with NBA teams in San Antonio, Indiana, Utah, Sacramento, Cleveland, Oklahoma City and Milwaukee.
 Today, J.R. is an assistant basketball coach at Greenfield (Ind.)
 Central High School.